 Crude Oil was first discovered in commercial quantity in 1956.
 This was at Otuogidi Village in Oloibiri, Bayelsa State of Nigeria by Shell D’Arcy.
 In 1958, commercial production of crude oil began in Oloibiri.

-The Nigeria Union of Petroleum and Natural Gas Workers (NUPENG) is one of the 29 industrial unions that are formerly affiliated to the Nigeria Labour Congress.
+The Nigeria Union of Petroleum and Natural Gas Workers (NUPENG) is one of the 29 industrial unions affiliated to the Nigeria Labour Congress.
 It was also one of the former 42 industrial unions during the restructuring exercise between 1976 – 1977.
 During the restructuring, the following house Unions and Workers organizations among others merged to kick-start NUPENG in November, 1977.

 Shell D’Arcy Workers Union.